-- For Q3, the FBI dismantled 46 non-CPOT gang/criminal enterprises.
-Collectively, the total number of dismantlements reported in Q1, Q2, and Q3 are 80% of the FY 2018 annual target of 173.
-The FBI continues to maintain a steady number of dismantlements each quarter, and remains on track to meeting the annual target. - Also for Q3, ATF reported 14,306 NIBIN "hits/leads," that is the linkage of two or more shootings to the same firearm based upon comparisons of 3D digital ballistic images of spent shell casings recovered from crime scenes and from crime gun test-fires.
-By the end of this quarter, ATF had achieved a total of 37,227 nearly 75% of its annual target of 50,000.
-ATF continues to increase its "hits/leads" each quarter and remains on track to meet the annual target. - The Department continues to favorably resolve more than 90% of its federal violent crime cases.
-For Q3, 93% of the 10,759 violent crime cases handled by the Department were successfully resolved.
-Since Q1, the Department has exceeded its quarterly target of 90%, by more than 2%. - As part of the Project Safe Neighborhoods program, the USAOs will develop and implement district specific violent crime strategies.
-By the end of Q3, all 93 USAOs completed each of the key milestone activities. - 1.
-Selecting a PSN Coordinator - 2.
-Reviewing their anti-violence strategies - 3.
-Submitting an initial assessment of their data collection capacity - 4.
-Submitting a six-month data reports on PSN implementation
+- The Department exceeded its FY 2018 targets for the three performance measures for the Violent Crime Reduction Priority Goal.
+The FBI increased the percentage of non-Consolidated Priority Organization Targets (CPOTs) gang/criminal enterprise dismantlements by 29%.
+Collectively the total number of dismantlements reported in FY 2018 was 194, which exceeded the annual target of a 15% increase, or 173 dismantlements. - Also for FY 2018, ATF reported 54,686 for the total number of NIBIN "hits/leads," that is the linkage of two or more shootings to the same firearm based upon comparisons of 3D digital ballistic images of spent shell casings recovered from crime scenes and from crime gun test-fires.
+ATF exceeded its annual target of 50,000 by nearly 5,000, or 9.4%. - The Department continues to favorably resolve more than 90% of its federal violent crime cases.
+For FY 2018, the Department handled 14,561 cases, of which 93% were favorably resolved.
+Throughout the year, the Department exceeded its quarterly target of 90%, by more than 2%, for federal violent crime defendant cases. - As part of the Project Safe Neighborhoods program, the USAOs developed and implemented district specific violent crime strategies.
+By the end of FY 2018, all 93 USAOs completed each of the key milestone activities. - 1.
+Selected a PSN Coordinator - 2.
+Reviewed their anti-violence strategies - 3.
+Submitted an initial assessment of their data collection capacity - 4.
+Submitted a six-month data report on PSN implementation